 Seniors who have been diagnosed with Parkinson’s disease can get a great deal of benefit from having a professional caregiver help with the daily tasks of living.
-When they’re looking for top-rated home care, Lemon Grove families trust Coast Care Partners.
+When they’re looking for top-rated home care, San Diego families trust Coast Care Partners.
 From specialized Alzheimer’s care to live-in and dementia care, there are numerous ways we can make life easier for aging adults and their families.

 Falling, getting into an auto accident, or bumping the head on furniture or sharp objects could cause a traumatic brain injury.
 This type of accident could alter your loved one’s level of consciousness and develop into Parkinson’s, sometimes years after the trauma.
 To lower your loved one’s risk of a head trauma, encourage him or her to work out and boost his or her bone health.
 Strengthening the muscles could reduce balance problems and correct poor posture, increasing flexibility.
 You should also make sure your loved one wears a seat belt when driving or riding in a car with others.